Miserere (Górecki): Background

 After his Third Symphony of 1976, Górecki was to embrace smaller-scale musical forms, such as short unaccompanied choral works (e.g. Broad Waters, Op.
 39, his Five Marian songs, Op.
 54) and chamber works; Miserere was to be the only large-scale work within the 1980s, reminiscent of his 2nd and 3rd symphonies in compositional scale and performer numbers.
-At the same time, his music became both harmonically and melodically simpler in his writing than his previous serial compositions.
+At the same time, his music became both harmonically and melodically simpler in his writing than in his previous serial compositions.
 Three primary musical influences also became apparent in his compositional style: Polish folksong, Catholic chant and the Polish music of the past, primarily the works of Karol Szymanowski.
 Out of these influences evolved two compositional kernels in Górecki’s music: Górecki’s “motto” motif (a rise of a minor third, usually on the first three pitches of the Aeolian or Dorian scales); and the “Skierkowski turn” (the Górecki motto followed by a descending half-step) named for the Polish folk music collector who influenced the music of Karol Szymanowski.
 Górecki’s motto and turn are essential motivic elements in the Miserere.
 In fact, the very first notes of the work are the motto and turn in A Aeolian (pitches A-B-C-B) sung in unison by the Bass II’s.
 There is also an abundance of sacred musical influence at play in the Miserere.
-The monodic opening is based on traditional Polish chant.
-The following two-part section with the added Bass I reflects the two-part sacred singing common in Polish religious services.
+The monodic opening is based on a traditional Polish chant.
+The following two-part section, with the added Bass I, reflects the two-part sacred singing common in Polish religious services.
 The repetitive nature of each of the simple melodies is yet another example of chant influence.
-Finally, Górecki’s indication for a minimum of 120 singers in the chorus evokes the sound of congregational singing.
+Finally, Górecki’s indication of a minimum of 120 singers in the chorus evokes the sound of congregational singing.